This quick guide provides an overview of the Cyber Essentials scheme and outlines the key stages for certification.

 You will also need to define the scope of your intended certification.
 This determines what is certified and, in the case of Cyber Essentials Plus, what is tested.
 Generally, the scope will be defined by a physical location, such as your main office, remote offices or cloud services.

 Having understood the requirements on the installation, configuration and maintenance of your IT, you are ready to complete the certification questionnaire and submit this to your certification body.
 The actual questionnaire you complete will be supplied by your certification body, or is available via the IASME website.

 The certification body may come back to you with some clarification questions and, once you have answered these, a decision will be reached about whether or not your answers meet the requirements for certification.

 Once the certification body says you’ve passed, you will be awarded your Cyber Essentials certificate and may use the logo on your website and marketing materials.
 Your certificate remains valid for one year, after which you will need to re-certify if you want to stay on the list of certified organisations on the NCSC website.

 The CertiKit Cyber Essentials Toolkit is designed to help implement the five key controls of Cyber Essentials quickly and effectively with much less effort than doing it all yourself.
-Our high-quality template documents and checklists come complete with 12 months of updates and support.
+Our high-quality template documents and checklists come complete with 12 months of support and lifetime updates.
 Using the toolkit is the first step to securing your IT systems and will prepare your business for certification.